HaolingZHANG/DNASpiderWeb/docs/source/customization.rst

 Here is an investigated example in this work named `LocalBioFilter <https://github.com/HaolingZHANG/DNASpiderWeb/blob/main/dsw/biofilter.py#L30>`_.

-Besides, according to SPIDER-WEB, you can obtain the corresponding variable-length algorithms based on the customized biochemical constraints, for example:
+Besides, according to **SPIDER-WEB**, you can obtain the corresponding variable-length algorithms based on the customized biochemical constraints, for example:

 .. code-block:: python